Smoothing and adaptation of shifted P\'olya Tree ensembles: Supplementary materials.

 \section{Supplementary materials.}

-We present here additional elements that are used in the derivation of the main results of the \textit{Smoothing and adaption of shifted Pólya Tree ensembles} paper.
-First, we present some results on iterated convolutions of $\mathds{1}_{[0;1)}$ and spline functions.
-At the end of this section, we expound the link between these functions and recall a classic result on approximation theory for splines.
-This allows us to then obtain simpler conditions for the derivation of posterior contraction rates for the prior presented in the article.
-This is the object of additional lemmas that build on the classical result from \cite{ghosal2000} that we recall.
-Indeed, our priors are defined by mean of the iterated convolutions above, so that spline approximation theory is useful here.
-We end with some further technical results.
+We present here additional elements used in the derivation of the main results in \textit{Smoothing and adaption of shifted Pólya Tree ensembles} paper.
+First, we present results on iterated convolutions of $\mathds{1}_{[0;1)}$ and spline functions.
+At the end of this section, we expound on the link between these functions and recall a classic result in Approximation Theory for splines.
+Indeed, our priors involve iterated convolutions in their definitions, so that a spline approximation theory is helpful here.
+This allows us to obtain simpler conditions for the derivation of posterior contraction rates for the prior presented in the article.
+This is the object of additional lemmas that build on a classical result from \cite{ghosal2000} that we recall.
+Also available, a numerical study of our results presents simulations, focusing on a simplified version of the priors we introduced.
+We end with some technical results.